CCI-MOC/hil/HACKING.rst

 Next initialize the database with the required tables, with ``haas init_db``.
-Run the server with ``haas serve`` and ``haas serve_networks`` in separate windows.
-Finally, see ``haas help`` for the various API commands one can test.
+Run the server with ``haas serve`` and ``haas serve_networks`` in separate terminals.
+Finally, ``haas help`` lists the various API commands one can use.
 Here is an example session, testing ``headnode_delete_hnic``::

   haas project_create proj